Primary Overview

 6. Learner workshops for new year groups

-We require key staff (including pastoral care, those facilitating the sessions, and any other staff school identified) to have completed at least Stage 1 of the national CPD before we deliver any learner workshops as we have found they are most impactful when staff are engaging with the national CPD and implementation of LGBT Inclusive Education.
+To ensure maximum effectiveness, we require key staff – including pastoral care, those facilitating sessions, and any other relevant staff identified by the school – to have completed at least Stage 1 of the national CPD before the delivery of learner workshops.

-Workshops
+Learner Workshops

 We produce curriculum materials for teachers delivering LGBT Inclusive Education that are ready to use and can also be easily adapted for the needs of learners.
 These resources also serve as examples of how LGBT Inclusive Education can look in different curricular areas, ages and stages for teachers who want to produce their own classroom materials.